Optical Transceiver Failure Impacting Netherlands Traffic Flow

 Resolution

-- 09:15: Expedited hardware replacement procurement initiated
+- Expedited hardware replacement procurement at 09:15 UTC

 Prevention Measures

-- Enhanced environmental monitoring for equipment rooms
+- Environmental Monitoring: Enhanced environmental monitoring for equipment rooms (temperature, humidity)

 Customer Communication